Temporal Action Segmentation: An Analysis of Modern Techniques: A Primer on Segmentation

-\textbf{Key-Frame Detection} (KFD) proposes identifying single timestamps for actions, which are also referred to as key-steps~\cite{alayrac2016unsupervised,zhukov2019cross,elhamifar2019unsupervised,zhang2016video,elhamifar2020self,naing2020procedure,xu2019deep}.
-One line of work~\cite{alayrac2016unsupervised,zhukov2019cross} targets finding such steps in a collection of narrated videos of the same complex activity relying on weak supervision from the narrations.
-Another line of work~\cite{elhamifar2019unsupervised,xu2019deep} is based on subset selection, frequently used in document summarization, which aims to discover a small subset of the most informative data points.
-KFD is also investigated under unsupervised\cite{elhamifar2020self} and semi-supervised \cite{naingprocedure} settings.
-Like TAS, the Key-frame Detection task requires modeling the temporal relations between actions; however, it does not work towards finding the exact boundary where the transition of actions happens.
+Several video understanding tasks are closely related to temporal action segmentation.
+They can be distinguished based on their data domain, identification of segment semantics, and the reasoning of temporal dynamics between segments.
+The related tasks are described below.

-\textbf{Complex Activity Classification} (CAC).
-Since complex activity videos include multiple actions and are several minutes long, it is challenging to model their temporal structure compared to short-term single-action videos.
-Therefore, a line of work targets classifying the complex activity videos.
-Such approaches include methods utilize temporal convolutions for modeling minutes-long complex activity videos~\cite{hussein2019timeception,hussein2020pic}, gating mechanism for sampling the most representative segments~\cite{hussein2020timegate}, using graphs for representing complex activities~\cite{hussein2019videograph}.
-Although such methods show similarities to TAS in the way they model the temporal relations of actions, they are not interested in assigning action labels to frames but instead assigning the whole video into a complex activity class.
+\textbf{Temporal Action Detection/Localization} (TAD/L)~\cite{shou2016temporal,lin2019bmn} detects the start and end of action instances and predicts semantic labels simultaneously.
+TAD/L works with general videos from everyday life, such as THUMOS14~\cite{THUMOS14}, and learns from temporally sparse action annotations.
+In contrast, TAS aims to produce frame-wise dense action labels.

-\textbf{Sequence Segmentation Tasks} (SS).
-Sequence segmentation has been popular on othder domains including motion capture~\cite{barbivc2004segmenting,zhou2008aligned,zhou2012hierarchical}.
-Several approaches have worked on segmenting individual sequences~\cite{barbivc2004segmenting,zhou2008aligned,zhou2012hierarchical} while several~\cite{fox2014joint} focused on segmenting multiple motion capture recordings simultaneously.
-However, such data is lower-dimensional and exhibits much less variance than video, making it difficult to transfer these methods directly to the video data without strong appearance models.
+\textbf{Sequence Segmentation} (SS) is popular in other domains, including motion capture data~\cite{barbivc2004segmenting,zhou2008aligned,zhou2012hierarchical,kruger2016efficient} and audio signals~\cite{venkatesh2021investigating}.
+Most approaches are developed to segment individual sequences~\cite {barbivc2004segmenting,zhou2008aligned,zhou2012hierarchical} while some~\cite{fox2014joint} focuses on multiple motion capture recordings simultaneously.
+However, such data is lower-dimensional and exhibits much less variance than video.

-\textbf{Temporal Action Parsing} (TAP), originally proposed in \cite{shao2020intra}, targets the promotion of both intra- and inter-action understanding in videos.
-Comparatively, TAP only works at a finer action granularity with provided action boundaries but no semantic labels, which is much weaker than TAS.
-It can be considered a special case of TAS under weak supervision.
+\textbf{Key-Frame Detection} (KFD) identifies single characteristic frames or key-steps~\cite{zhukov2019cross,zhang2016video,elhamifar2020self,naing2020procedure} for actions.
+Like TAS, KFD requires modeling the temporal relations between actions; however, it does not aim to determine the boundaries of action transitions.